 Make sure you boil the water before adding it to your pasta.
 Always keep some pasta cooking water to add to your sauce as it helps thicken the sauce and gives a velvety texture.

-I hope you enjoy the process of making this spicy surf&turf pasta dish as much as you would enjoy eating it! 🙂
+I hope you enjoy the process of making this spicy shrimp and chorizo pasta dish as much as you would enjoy eating it! 🙂

 Bon appétit! / Afiyet Olsun!

 Did you make this recipe?

 - 300 g tiger or king prawns